zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

     return [self.metadata[idx] for idx in top_k_indices]
 ```

-To test our implementation, let’s instantiate a copy of our database, initializing it with our pre-generated embeddings and downloaded recipe data, which will be stored as metadata.
+To test our implementation, let’s instantiate a copy of our database and initialize it with our pre-generated embeddings and downloaded recipe data (which will be stored as metadata).

 ```python
 # Craete and initialize database